pazfe/product-docs/docs/quickstart/devices/cellular-modules.md

 AT+CGDCONT=1,"IP","em",,
 ```

-u-Blox also supports a vendor specific command to configure the APN for the initial EPS bearer.
+u-Blox also supports a vendor specific command to configure the APN for the initial EPS bearer:

 ```console
 AT+UCGDFLT=1,"IP","em"